 STEM education also reaches beyond the classrooms and although it doesn’t necessarily mean someone will end up in a STEM-related profession, scientific, technological and mathematical knowledge is integral in today’s world to many different careers, such as journalism, museum curation and community outreach.

 Every job includes a financial aspect – maths education is crucial for this.
-We live in the digital age, so technology is important in all jobs.
-Even if you choose humanities and the arts, computer skills are something you should be familiar with.
+We live in the digital age, so technology is important in all jobs and csr events.
+Even if you choose humanities and the arts, computer skills are something you should be familiar with."